 The MacDougalls of Lorn are the senior branch of the royal house of Somerled, a famous warrior King of the Hebrides isles and ruler of Argyll until his death in 1164.
 Clan MacDougall is a very old Highland clan whose Chief, Madam Morag MacDougall of MacDougall, is the 31st Chief of the clan.
 She is an Honorary President of the Clan MacDougall Society of North America.
-The Society has a strong membership of MacDougalls whose names are spelled in many phonetic variations such as McDougal, McDougle, Macdouall, Macoual, etc. and for centuries several other Families have been important parts of our clan, as discussed below.
+The Society has a strong membership of MacDougalls whose names are spelled in many phonetic variations such as McDougal, McDougle, Macdouall, Macoual, etc. and for centuries several other families have been important parts of our clan.
+See Clan Names for more information.

 Origins in Scotland

 Mac means “son of” while the term “clan” comes from the Gaelic word for children.
 Thus, Clan MacDougall (Clann Mhic Dhùghaill) means “the children of the son of